inkVerb/VIP/201-shell/Lesson-00.md

 - `su` (all by itself) will login as "root" so all commands will run as "root", without needing `sudo`
 - To login as "root" with `su`, a password must be set first using: `sudo passwd`
 - Logging in as root is generally considered dangerous, best use `sudo command`
+- Never use `sudo` inside a shell script
+- Always use `sudo ./my-shell-script`, if your script needs root permissions

 ___
 #### [Lesson 1: cp, mv, ln -s, rm, touch](https://github.com/inkVerb/vip/blob/master/201-shell/Lesson-01.md)